 Click here to learn more about Foster Care at CFS.

-Click here to learn more about Adoption at CFS.
+Click here to learn more about Fostering to Adopt at CFS.

-Being a foster or adoptive parent requires a natural love of children, an ability to set guidelines and provide direction, and work with the Child & Family Services' staff as part of a treatment team.
-Stamina, a healthy attitude, and special skills (which we will help you obtain) are all important requirements of foster and adoptive parenting.
-In addition, we offer free ongoing training, referrals, education, support groups, and mentoring to make foster care and adoption the most beneficial to the children and families we serve.
+Being a foster parent and fostering to adopt requires a natural love of children, an ability to set guidelines and provide direction, and to work with the Child & Family Services’ staff as part of a treatment team.
+Stamina, a healthy attitude, and special skills (which we will help you obtain) are all important requirements of foster parenting and fostering to adopt.
+We offer free ongoing training, referrals, education, support groups, and mentoring to make foster care and fostering to adopt the most beneficial to the children and families we serve.